carpedm20/BEGAN-tensorflow/README.md

 - [BEGAN-tensorflow](https://github.com/carpedm20/began-tensorflow) at least can generate human faces but [BEGAN-pytorch](https://github.com/carpedm20/BEGAN-pytorch) can't.
 - Both [BEGAN-tensorflow](https://github.com/carpedm20/began-tensorflow) and [BEGAN-pytorch](https://github.com/carpedm20/BEGAN-pytorch) shows **modal collapses** and I guess this is due to a wrong scheuduling of lr (Paper mentioned that *simply reducing the lr was sufficient to avoid them*).
+- Still couldn't reach the quality of paper's result and have some issue [#1](https://github.com/carpedm20/BEGAN-tensorflow/issues/1).

 ### Generator outputs (after 82400 step)